madhus03/DevSecOps-Project/README.md

   * Docker run:  ``` docker run -d -p 8081:80 <IMAGE ID OF THE NETFLIX> ```
   * This will spin a container.
   * Go to the browser and copy the paste the Public Ip address of the ec2 instance(netflix-jenkins) and port number to access the app.
 Make sure that you have added port   8081 onto your security group.
 Go to security group of the instance > inbound rules > edit inbound rules > add Custom TCP, port as '8081', source as 'Anywhere IPV4', and provide a description as 'app port'.
-  * Now if hit the browser, you should be able to see the app running- A complete blank page with Netflix name.
+  * Now if hit the browser, you should be able to see the app running- A complete blank page with Netflix name

-  * Let's add jenkins port number on security group : Go to security group of the instance > inbound rules > edit inbound rules > add Custom TCP, port as '8080', source as 'Anywhere IPV4', and provide a description as 'Jenkins port '.
-  *

 #### **Creation of TMDB account and accessing API KEY**